Table of contents

 Step 8: Choose type of trigger

 Name the trigger and click Trigger Configuration.
-Then choose Custom event as the trigger type.
+Then choose Custom Event as the trigger type.

 Type trigger kiezen